 Can the OZSW promote/announce the philosophy event that I organize?

 For the announcement of non-OZSW events to philosophers in the Netherlands you can use the Filos-NL mailing list.
 The OZSW only announces its own events over our mailinglists.
 What we can do, is to include your event in the event calendar on our website – provided that it is an academic philosophy event in the Netherlands.
-In fact, any such event announced on Filos-NL will ‘automatically’ be copied to our event calendar once a week by the OZSW office.
+In fact, any such event announced on Filos-NL will be copied to our event calendar once a week by the OZSW office.
 But you can also use the form on our site to add your event.

 Great that you would like to contribute to the OZSW training program by organizing a course, workshop, master class, graduate conference or another activity!
 We appreciate your contribution.
 Please visit our web page with more information about organizing/coordinating an educational activity for the OZSW.

 By PhD and ReMa students

 Do PhD student members need to complete a specific course program?

 No, the final responsibility for the training program remains with the faculty to which the PhD student is affiliated.
 The OZSW merely offers a range of educational activities (courses, graduate conferences, master classes, etc.) with which PhD student members can choose to supplement their training.
 It is possible to get a certificate for each individual activity, or a certificate for the total OZSW program a student has followed over the years.